FadjiaLeila/SLBANQUE/README.md

 # SLBANQUE

 ## Description
-This is Java Application created for operate daily transactions on a bank.
+This is a Java Application created for operate daily transactions on a bank.

 The Application has the following functionalities:
 - Can record data about client: First Name (Prénom), Last Name (Nom), Address